 - In MMW, click Tools > Options > Media Sharing, and verify that a server is enabled and running.
 If it isn't, enable it.

 - Double click the server (it'll be named something like 'MediaMonkey Library', and make sure that the IP address/MAC address of the client is checked off in the 'Enabled' column.
 If it isn't listed, then try connecting with MMA to the MMW UPnP/DLNA server, and MMW will prompt you to enable access to the client (alternatively, you can enable 'Share automatically with all new devices' though this may not be desireable if you want to limit access to the library).

-- If MMW doesn't list the client in question even after attempting to connect, then it means that there's a connectivity problem.
-Try each of the following:
+- If MMW still doesn't list the client in question even after attempting to connect, try each of the following:

 - Make sure that the Windows Firewall is configured to allow incoming connections to MMW.
 Go to